IHE/ITI.MHD/input/pagecontent/ITI-67.md

 :This parameter is of type Reference(Patient).
 The Document Consumer may get this reference using the [PDQm](https://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) or [PIXm](https://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) Profile.
 When the patient parameter is used, the Patient reference would need to be accessible to both the Document Consumer and the Document Responder.

 **patient.identifier**
 :This parameter, of type token, specifies an identifier associated with the patient to which the DocumentReference Resource is assigned.
 See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parameters) for additional constraints on the use of the token search parameter type.
+This use of **patient.identifier** follows the [FHIR Chaining Parameters](http://hl7.org/fhir/search.html#chaining) search methodology.

 **period**
 :This parameter, of type date, represents the time of service that is being documented by the DocumentReference.
 The period search parameter specifies an interval which the time of service overlaps.
 In Document Sharing nomenclature, this query parameter represents from/to parameters for the serviceStartTime and serviceStopTime of the Document Entry.
 See FHIR [http://hl7.org/fhir/R4/search.html#date](http://hl7.org/fhir/R4/search.html#date) for use of the date search type.